ReqwerT/labenv/libvirt/readme.md

-## Vagrant + Libvirt Test Ortamı
+## Vagrant + Libvirt Test Environment

-Bu proje, **bare-metal Debian** üzerinde **Vagrant** ve **libvirt/qemu-kvm** kullanarak otomatik sanal makine kurulum ve yapılandırma işlemlerini gerçekleştirir.
+This project performs automatic virtual machine setup and configuration using **Vagrant** and **libvirt/qemu-kvm** on **bare-metal Debian**.

-## Gereksinimler:
+## Requirements:

-Başlamadan önce, bilgisayarımızı hazırlamak için buraya tıklayın:
+Before we begin, click here to prepare our computer:

-## Amaç
+## Goal/Mission:

-İki sanal makine oluşturacağız:
+We will create two virtual machines:

-- **Windows 11** VM (ana hedef)
+- **Windows 11** VM (main target)
-- **Ubuntu 22.04 (Ansible kontrol birimi - sidecar)**
+- **Ubuntu 22.04 (Ansible controller - sidecar)**

-Ana hedef, Windows 11 sanal makinesinin her açılışında, içinde WHPX ile hızlandırılmış başka sanal makinelerin otomatik olarak başlatılmasını sağlayacak.

-## Sidecar Nedir?

-"Sidecar", esas birimin yanında çalışan ve onu destekleyen yardımcı kontrol birimi anlamına gelir.
-Burada Ubuntu 22.04 Ansible VM, Windows makinemizi uzaktan yönetmek için bir sidecar görevi görmektedir.
+The main target will ensure that every time a Windows 11 virtual machine boots up, other virtual machines accelerated with WHPX will be automatically started inside it.

+## Neden Bunu Yapıyoruz?

+## What is Sidecar?

+"Sidecar" means a slave controller that runs alongside and supports the main unit.
+Here, the Ubuntu 22.04 Ansible VM acts as a sidecar to remotely manage our Windows machine.

 ---

-## Yapılandırma Akışı

 ### Windows 11 Sanal Makinesi: